stllfe/manuscript/README.md

 with manu.script:
   exp_name: str = ...  # means required
   out_dir: Path = ...  # rich types supported
-  device = "cpu" # with a default value type hint may be ommited learning_rate = 6e-4  # inline comments are used as arg help string beta = 0.9  #! comments with ! are not rendered as help text max_iters = 6000000
+  device = "cpu" # with a default value, type hint may be omitted learning_rate = 6e-4  # inline comments are used as arg help text beta = 0.9  #! comments with ! are not rendered as help text max_iters = 6000000
   """this is a docstring for max_iters as well"""
   do_something: conf.Fixed[bool] = True  #! configure args via hints

-# at this point `exp_name` is an actual runtime string taken from CLI
+# at this point `exp_name` is an actual runtime string
-# so you can use it as a regular variable
+# so you can use it as usual
 print("Using exp name:", exp_name)

 # you can also do something with all the captured values
 print("All CLI variables:")
 print(script.values)  # Mapping[str, Any]

-# like log them or store to file:
+# like log them or store them to a file:
 wandb.config.update(script.values)
 ```

-It's designed for simple scripts, research code, and ML experiments where you want to avoid writing complex `argparse` or `dataclass` based configuration systems.
+It's designed for simple scripts, research code, and ML experiments where you want to avoid writing complex `argparse` or `dataclass`-based configuration systems.

-It's inspired by Andrej Karpathy's Poor Man's Configurator from [`nanoGPT`](https://github.com/karpathy/nanoGPT/blob/master/configurator.py) repo and aims to provide a more robust and feature-rich solution to the same problem: easily override variables from the CLI without cluttering the main script.
+It's inspired by Andrej Karpathy's Poor Man's Configurator from the [`nanoGPT`](https://github.com/karpathy/nanoGPT/blob/master/configurator.py) repo and aims to provide a more robust and feature-rich solution to the same problem: easily overriding variables from the CLI without cluttering the main script.

 ## Why? 🤔